How to budget with irregular income: 8 practical steps

 To support your budgeting journey, explore these helpful tools and resources:

-Apps like You Need a Budget (YNAB), EveryDollar, and Mint are excellent for tracking income and expenses, setting financial goals, and staying on top of irregular cash flow.
+Apps like You Need A Budget (YNAB), and EveryDollar are excellent for tracking income and expenses, setting financial goals, and staying on top of irregular cash flow.
 YNAB, in particular, is great for zero-based budgeting and helps you assign every dollar a job.

 If you prefer spreadsheets, try Google Sheets Budget Templates.
 They are customizable and great for visualizing income patterns and tracking fluctuating expenses.